 So let’s make some comparisons.

 Meanwhile, unemployment is 1.9% or even less.
-Banks in Andorra there are among the most highly capitalized in the world and they have several top-rated ski resorts.
+Banks in Andorra are among the most highly capitalized in the world and they have several top-rated ski resorts.

 While I found Andorra rather boring, it would be hard to call it uncivilized.